The Police War

 The Police War (French: La guerre des polices) is a French police drama film directed by Robin Davis and starring Claude Brasseur, Claude Rich and Marlène Jobert.
 The French title (literally: "the war of the polices") refers to the rivalry between the two divisions of the French police force: the Territorial Brigade and the Anti-Gang Brigade.

+The film is loosely based on the real-life competition between French police divisions to capture gangster Jacques Mesrine, who was considered at the time France's public enemy number one.
+Mesrine was shot dead by police ten days before the film's release, generating public curiosity and helping the film become a box-office success in France.

 Plot

 The team of Commissaire Ballestrat from the Territorial Brigade stakes out the hideout of a dangerous criminal named Sarlat.
 Suddenly, Commissaire Fush and his team from the Anti-Gang Brigade arrive to the site.
 The ambitious Ballestrat would rather let Sarlat escape than allow the rival team to take credit for the arrest.
 In the ensuing shootout, Sarlat kills one of Fush's men and flees.
 From then on, the two teams treat each other with open hostility.
 The police chief orders Ballestrat to cooperate with the Anti-Gang team.
 But the two groups would still act separately in their pursuit of Sarlat.
 Fush becomes close with Marie, one of Ballestrat's team members.
 She later betrays him by informing her boss of the Anti-Gang's upcoming operation to capture Sarlat's accomplice Manekian.
 Ballestrat's interference causes a death of an innocent bystander.
 Fush submits his resignation.
 Then the massive police ambush against Sarlat misfires, and one of the officers is taken hostage.
 While the rest of the police prefer to wait the situation out, Fush single-handedly confronts Sarlat, and they are both killed in the resulting stand-off.